Khalid-Fawzy/double-click-repair-tool/README.md

 Created Using:  AutoHotkey

+Description:
-Double click repair tool is a simple program that will help eliminate extra clicks on a faulty mouse button by specifying minimum time in milliseconds between each click.
+* Double click repair tool is a simple program that will help eliminate extra clicks on a faulty mouse button by specifying minimum time in milliseconds between each click.

 Usage:
 * Select the button/s you want to fix.